harperjiang/enc-selector/src/main/scala/edu/uchicago/cs/encsel/ptnmining/README.md

 For each `PUnion`, we also record whether it is in use or not for the sake of encoding size computation.

 ## Pattern Evaluation
-Pattern Evaluation use a pattern to encode a given dataset and compute the total space needed for the pattern and the dataset.
-The smaller the space is, the better this pattern is.
+Pattern Evaluation use a pattern to encode a given dataset and compute the total size needed for the pattern and the dataset.
+The smaller the size is, the better this pattern is.

 1. Use the pattern to split token streams into columns
-2. For each column, find a proper encoding scheme for it and encode it.
+2. (TODO)For each column, find a proper encoding scheme for it and encode it.
 A heuristic based method can also be used to speed up this process.

 ### Compute the size of a Pattern
 The size of a pattern refers to the storage size (bytes) it occupies on disk.
 The computation follows these rules:
 1. The size of a token is its length
-2. The size of a sequence is the sum of its elements
+2. The size of a sequence is the sum of its elements plus separators plus 3 (An indicator and two separators)
-3. The size of a union is the sum of its elements.
+3. The size of a union is the sum of its elements plus separators plus 3 (An indicator and two separators)
 4. The size of special tokens is one

 ### Compute the size of a dataset encoded with a pattern